 Technology has been one of the standout global industry sectors during the bull market of recent years, with companies such as Google, Amazon and Facebook now household names around the world.
-Although a relatively small share of the overall share market, Australia has developed its own group of tech-related companies.
+Although a relatively small share of the overall share market, Australia has developed its own group of quality technology companies.

-As has been the case worldwide, for example, several local internet upstarts such as carsales.com, Webjet and REA have successfully disrupted the established retailing and media industries to grow into dominant businesses in their own right.
+As has been the case worldwide, for example, several local internet businesses such as carsales.com, Webjet and REA have successfully disrupted the established retailing and media industries to grow into dominant businesses in their own right.
 Afterpay is a more recent addition in the consumer space, with its innovative ‘buy now, pay later’ transaction service.
 There is also a growing range of technology services for business, such as Xero online accounting and global logistics software supplier WiseTech Global.

-The index includes ASX-listed companies within a diverse range of tech-related industry segments such as information technology, medical technology, consumer electronics, online retail, interactive media and internet marketing services – subject to each company having a minimum market capitalisation of $120 million and minimum levels of daily market liquidity.
+The index includes ASX-listed companies within a diverse range of industry segments such as information technology, medical technology, consumer electronics, online retail, interactive media and internet marketing services – subject to each company having a minimum market capitalisation of $120 million and minimum levels of daily market liquidity.

 Potential for solid returns